Domestic Violence Protections in Saudi Arabia

 • You need a protection order to keep the abuser away from you.

-• Go to the nearest police station to file a report if you are in immediate danger.
+• Go to the nearest police station to file a report if you are in immediate danger — police must take your complaint seriously.

-• Request a protection order through the court — the judge can act urgently.
+• Request a protection order through the court via Najiz — judges can act on an emergency basis.

-• Document the abuse — save messages, take photos of injuries, and get medical reports.
+• Document the abuse — save messages, take photos of injuries, and get medical reports from a hospital.

-• Contact the National Family Safety Programme for support services and shelter placement.
+• Contact the National Family Safety Programme for support services, shelter placement, and legal referrals.

 What should you NOT do?

-• Do not stay silent — the law protects reporters from retaliation.
+• Do not stay silent — the law protects reporters from retaliation, and mandatory reporting applies to professionals who encounter abuse.

 • Do not destroy evidence — keep records of abuse incidents, even if you are not ready to report yet.

-• Do not confront the abuser alone if there is a risk of escalation — seek help from authorities first.
+• Do not confront the abuser alone if there is a risk of escalation — seek help from authorities or the 1919 hotline first.

 You came here to know your rights — help someone else know theirs.